Auto-merge

 2. Select Settings > Merge requests.

 3. Scroll to Merge checks, and select Pipelines must succeed.
-This setting also prevents merge requests from being merged if there is no pipeline, which can conflict with some rules.
+This setting also prevents merge requests from merging if there is no pipeline, which can conflict with some rules.

 4. Select Save.

 If multiple pipeline types run for the same merge request, merge request pipelines take precedence over other pipeline types.
-For example, an older but successful merge request pipeline allows a merge request to be merged, despite a newer but failed branch pipeline.
+For example, an older but successful merge request pipeline allows a merge request to merge, despite a newer but failed branch pipeline.

 Allow merge after skipped pipelines

-When the Pipelines must succeed checkbox is checked, skipped pipelines prevent merge requests from being merged.
+When you set Pipelines must succeed for a project, skipped pipelines prevent merge requests from merging.

 Prerequisites: